VIN1902/tech-dossier/README.md

 # About

-Collection of documents related to my learnings of anything revolving around tech.
+Collection of documents related to my learnings of tech and mostly web development.